T2 road (Zambia): Lusaka-Ndola Dual Carriageway

 On 28 February 2023, the Minister of Finance, Situmbeko Musokotwane, together with other ministers, re-commissioned the construction of the Lusaka-Ndola Dual Carriageway at Protea Hotel in Ndola.
 The project was initially expected to cost $577 million and is being financed by a public-private partnership (concession).
 The consortium responsible for the construction and maintenance of the road is Macro-Ocean Investment Consortium.
-The road being transformed into a dual carriageway is from the Cairo Road/Great East Road roundabout (Kabwe Roundabout) in Lusaka to the Ndola Central Hospital roundabout (327 kilometres).
-It is expected to take 3 years to completion and the concession agreement will be for another 22 years (up to 2048).
+The road being transformed into a dual carriageway is from the Cairo Road/Great East Road roundabout (Kabwe Roundabout) in Lusaka to the Ndola Central Hospital roundabout (327 kilometres), with the project resuming from Six Miles Roundabout, where the previous contractor ended.
+It was expected to take 3 years to completion and the concession agreement is for another 22 years (up to 2048).

 On 26 March 2024 at a contract signing, the National Pension Scheme Authority (NAPSA) stated that the Lusaka-Ndola Dual Carriageway project is expected to cost $650 million and that it would be completed in 36 months.
 NAPSA lent $300 million in funding to Macro-Ocean Investment Consortium for the project, while the Workers Compensation Fund Control Board (WCFCB) also lent $50 million in funding for the project.
 President Hakainde Hichilema officiated at the ground-breaking ceremony for the project in Kapiri Mposhi on 21 May 2024.

 In June 2024, it was reported that roadworks were happening concurrently on four different stretches (divided into four lots), namely between Lusaka and Chibombo (90 kilometres), between Chibombo and Kapiri Mposhi (115 kilometres), between Kapiri Mposhi and Ndola (115 kilometres), and on the M6 road between Masangano and Luanshya via Fisenge (45 kilometres).

 On 7 October 2024, the National Road Fund Agency (NRFA) stated that the three already-existing toll gates on the 320-kilometre stretch between Lusaka and Ndola (Katuba; Manyumbi; Kafulafuta) will be handed over to the concessionaire (Macro Ocean Investment Consortium) on 30 November 2024.
 They stated that any toll fees collected at the three toll gates will be directed to an Escrow account that will be controlled by both the concessionaire and the government until the project is complete in 2026, when the concessionaire will take over full operations of maintaining the road and collecting tolls.
 They stated that an additional toll gate will be added on the T2 in-between Chibombo and Kabwe while a toll gate will also be placed on the M6 road (Masangano-Fisenge road; the road used to bypass Ndola on the way to Luanshya and Kitwe).

-On 10 August 2025, the Ministry of Infrastructure, Housing and Urban Development reported that 45.6% of the Lusaka-Ndola Dual Carriageway project had been complete.
+The Road Development Agency board chairperson reported on 24 November 2025 that almost 60% of the project is complete.